-Every summer my ER fills up with travelers– families far from home with vacation plans gone awry.
-Most are children with high fevers, vomiting, broken bones, burns, posion ivy, and infected insect bites.
-With a few tricks and a bit of preparation, you can keep your kids out of the ER and enjoy your vacation.
+Every summer the emergency department fills up with travelers– families far from home with vacation plans gone awry.
+We see children with high fevers, vomiting, broken bones, burns, poison ivy, and infected insect bites.

-- Use a fork: Avoid dipping into bowls of chips and eating finger foods– how many other hands have been in that bowl?
-You are eating their germs.
+- Use a fork: Avoid dipping into bowls of chips and eating finger foods, which may have been touched by other people.
 Get a plate and use a fork.

-- Skip the mayonnaise: Mayonnaise-based potato salad and coleslaw are common culprits for food poisoning, especially when they’ve been sitting out on a serving table too long.
+- Skip the mayonnaise: Mayonnaise-based potato salad and coleslaw are common culprits for food poisoning, especially when they’ve been sitting outside too long.
 Make your favorite picnic dishes without egg products and avoid foods that require refrigeration.

 - Bring hand sanitizer: Use it a lot.
 Share with your kids

-3) Treat mosquito bites: It may seem like overkill to treat every little mosquito bite on your toddler, but if you don’t they will scratch with their dirty fingernails.
-Next comes the skin infections, many of which require antibiotics and even surgical drainage.
-Staph bacteria, including the antibiotic resistant strain MRSA, commonly infect scratched mosquito bites.
-I treat insect bites with topical benadryl and hydrocortisone (available over-the-counter).
-If a child really got eaten alive and is miserably itchy, I give a dose of oral benadryl for itch.
+It may seem like overkill to treat every little bug bite, but toddlers can scratch the bites and potentially cause a skin infection requiring antibiotics or even surgical drainage.
+Staph bacteria, including the antibiotic-resistant strain MRSA, commonly infect scratched mosquito bites.
+Insect bites can be treated with topical Benadryl and hydrocortisone (available over-the-counter); for more severe itch and multiple bites, treat with a dose of oral Benadryl.

 Many, if not most, common summer injuries can be remedied with a few over-the-counter medications and basic first aid.
 But you have to have the right first aid supplies at the right time.
 Don’t leave home without a family first aid kit, complete with child-friendly supplies such as liquid medications, nausea medication, anti-itch cream, sunscreen, bug spray, and much more.